 According to Ayurveda, our most vulnerable times of year are during seasonal junctions, or the fortnight between two seasons.
-Learn simple tips for moving mindfully and healthfully through one of the most important of those: the Spring seasonal junction (Mar.
+Learn simple tips for moving mindfully and healthfully through one of the most important of those: the spring seasonal junction (Mar.
 9 – 23).
-Allow, affirm, reinforce, embrace and support the vulnerability of rebirthing yourself.
+Allow, affirm, reinforce, embrace and support the vulnerability of rebirthing yourself into this new year.

 According to Ayurveda, a time-tested science of long life originating in India more than 5,000 years ago, this precious seed you’re holding is still a bit vulnerable.
 Self-growth and rebirth naturally come with a phase of deep vulnerability that must be embraced and supported so that your own transformation can take place.